rodrwan/rodrwan/README.md

 **Hey, I'm Rod! :wave: :computer:**

 I'm a Software Engineer from Chile.
 Love to programming in Golang, Microservices enthusiastic.
-Writer of technology articles.
-And sometimes DJ.
+Writer of technology articles, sometimes DJ :cd:

 I enjoy to learn about technology.